mirrexagon/commboard/README.md

     - Tags when adding or removing
     - Categories when selecting for category view
 - Filtering/search
+    - May not be necessary, just use browser search?
 - Tag colors based on category
 - Fetch and render embeds for links in card bodies
 - Better appearance
+- Use external editor (configure via TOML config file) instead of web one
+- Select card that is clicked on